About Getting Ready to Learn

-The Getting Ready to Learn (GRtL) project within Workstream 1 seeks to support preschool education settings with DE-funded places to encourage and develop parental involvement in children's early learning to ensure maximum parental contribution at a crucial time in children's early brain development.
+The Getting Ready to Learn (GRtL) programme seeks to support preschool education settings with DE-funded places to encourage and develop parental involvement in children's early learning to ensure maximum parental contribution at a crucial time in children's early brain development.

 The project has been based on research and evidence of best practice in parental engagement.
 Account has also been taken of the results of an online survey with health and education practitioners and workshops with parents.
 All of the findings concluded that parents would benefit from knowing more about: